The oral examination (viva voce)

 - Reporting on the examination

 Separate guidance notes on the examination process also exist for candidates and for their supervisors.

 Examiners are advised, on appointment, that the oral examination should normally take place within ten weeks of their receipt of the thesis.
 This is an expectation, not a mandatory requirement.

 Viva dates should not be set before the student has submitted and/or the thesis has been sent out.
 A period of at least one month can be expected to elapse between the thesis being sent out and the oral examination; however, significant delays in the examination process can have a potentially adverse impact on students, especially overseas students' immigration status.
 Research Services must be notified of any significant delays in holding the viva examination, either on the part of the examiners or the student.

 Permission should normally be sought from the faculty if the viva is delayed for more than four months from the date the thesis was sent to the examiners, unless there is a valid reason, eg if the viva has been delayed due to an investigation into potential use of unfair means.

-It is the responsibility of the internal examiner (or the internal coordinator where there is no internal examiner) to arrange the date, time and venue for the oral examination (viva) and to inform the candidate of the arrangements which have been made.
-Before doing so, the internal examiner/coordinator should ensure that the examiners have been formally appointed and have received the thesis.
+It is the responsibility of the internal examiner (or the internal coordinator where there is no internal examiner) to arrange the date, time, and venue for the oral examination (viva) and to inform the candidate of the arrangements which have been made.
+Before doing so, the internal examiner, or coordinator, should ensure that the examiners have been formally appointed and have received the thesis.
 Students should not be asked to make such arrangements themselves and should not make contact with their examiners prior to the viva.